-Alaska fishing derbies are a favorite tradition for visitors and locals alike.
-Typically hosted in the summer, derbies attract crowds of anglers eager to win big prizes for tagged or large fish.
-Get in on the action with this 7-day sample trip that takes you through the scenic, fishery-rich Kenai Peninsula to participate in some of the most popular summer derbies.
+Alaska’s summer fishing derbies attract crowds of anglers eager to win cash prizes for tagged or large fish.
+Get in on the action with this seven-day sample trip that takes you through the scenic, fishery-rich Kenai Peninsula and some of its most popular summer derbies.

-Fly into Anchorage’s international airport and rent a car.
-Drive 3 hours south to Seward via the Seward Highway, a National Scenic Byway and All-American Road.
-This famous stretch of road weaves along the dramatic Turnagain Arm with expansive views of the Cook Inlet and the snow-capped Chugach Mountains.
+Fly into Anchorage’s international airport and rent a car for the 125-mile drive to Seward via the Seward Highway, a National Scenic Byway and All-American Road.
+This famous stretch of road weaves along the dramatic Turnagain Arm coastline, offering expansive views of Cook Inlet and the snow-capped Chugach Mountains.
 Upon reaching Seward, choose from a variety of quality lodging options, from hotels to bed and breakfasts to campgrounds.